Walter A. Haas Jr.

 Walter A. Haas Jr. (January 24, 1916 – September 20, 1995) was an American businessman.
-He served as the president and CEO (1958–1976) and chairman (1970–1981) of Levi Strauss & Co, succeeding his father Walter A. Haas (1889–1979).
+He was the president (1958–1970), CEO (1958–1976) and chairman (1970–1981) of Levi Strauss & Co, succeeding his father Walter A. Haas (1889–1979).
 He led the company in its growth from a regional manufacturer to one of the world’s leading apparel companies.

-In 1953, together with his wife, Evelyn, he founded the Evelyn and Walter Haas Jr. Fund, a private family foundation based in San Francisco, California.
+In 1953, together with his wife, Evelyn, he founded the Evelyn and Walter Haas Jr. Fund, a private family foundation based in San Francisco.
+Haas was also the principal owner of the Oakland Athletics of Major League Baseball from 1981 to 1995.

 Early life and education

 Haas was born to a Jewish family in San Francisco, the son of Elise (née Stern) and Walter A. Haas.
 His mother was the daughter of Sigmund Stern (the nephew of Levi Strauss and the son of David Stern); and Rosalie (née Meyer) Stern (the daughter of Harriet Newmark Meyer and Marc Eugene Meyer; and the granddaughter of rabbi Joseph Newmark).

-Haas graduated from the University of California, Berkeley in 1937.
+Haas graduated from the University of California, Berkeley in 1937 where he was a member of the Alpha Delta Phi Fraternity.
 His father was a prominent supporter of the university; the Haas School of Business was named in his honor.
 Haas attended the Harvard Business School and earned an MBA in 1939.

 Oakland Athletics

-Haas was the owner of the Oakland Athletics baseball club, acquiring the team from Charles O. Finley in August 1980 for less than $13 million.
+Haas was the owner of the Oakland Athletics of Major League Baseball, acquiring the team from Charles O. Finley in August 1980 for less than $13 million.
 The acquisition was to prevent the team from moving, as Finley had wanted to sell to industrialist Marvin Davis, who planned to move the team to Denver.
 Under Haas' ownership, the Athletics won five American League West Division titles (the first in 1981 and the last in 1992, advancing to three consecutive World Series between 1988 and 1990, defeating the cross-bay rival San Francisco Giants in 1989 in a sweep marred only by the infamous Loma Prieta earthquake).
+Haas would accept the Commissioner's Trophy on behalf of himself, the players, and Tony LaRussa, who won his first world championship.

 On the date of his death, the organization memorialized Haas with a retirement of his "jersey" due to his services for the organization and the city of Oakland.
 It remains placed with the jerseys of retired player numbers at the Athletics' current home field.